 The points above represent the house view of the Vanguard Investment Strategy Group’s (ISG’s) global economics and markets team as of 17 May, 2023.

 Asset-class return outlook

 Vanguard has updated its 10-year annualised outlooks for broad asset class returns through the most recent running of the Vanguard Capital Markets Model® (VCMM), based on data as of 31 March 2023.
 Outlooks for equities are mostly down globally as valuations rose with equity prices in the first quarter, especially in the US.
 Fixed income outlooks are marginally lower as yields fell in the quarter at the longer end of the curve.

 1 The probabilistic return assumptions depend on market conditions at the time of the running of the Vanguard Capital Markets Model® (VCMM) and, as such, can change with each running over time.

 ISG updates these numbers quarterly.
-The projections listed above are based on a running of the VCMM based on data as of 30 September, 2022.
+The projections listed above are based on a running of the VCMM based on data as of 31 March 2023.
 Please note that the figures are based on a 2-point range around the 50th percentile of the distribution of return outcomes for equities and a 1-point range around the 50th percentile for fixed income.
 Numbers in parentheses reflect median volatility.

 IMPORTANT: The projections or other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
 Distribution of return outcomes from the VCMM are derived from 10,000 simulations for each modeled asset class.
 Simulations are as of 31 March, 2023.
 Results from the model may vary with each use and over time.
 For more information, please see the ‘Investment risk information’ section